-As described above in the section entitled "Compensation Discussion and Analysis" above, the Compensation Committee has long maintained a strong pay for performance philosophy designed to attract and retain the best management talent, to motivate employees to achieve our business and financial goals, and to reward the actions that lead to long-term value creation.
+As described above in the section entitled "Compensation Discussion and Analysis", the Compensation Committee has long maintained a strong pay for performance philosophy designed to attract and retain the best management talent, to motivate employees to achieve our business and financial goals, and to reward the actions that lead to long-term value creation.
 To achieve our objectives, the Compensation Committee seeks to ensure that compensation is competitive and that a significant portion of pay should be equity based.
-If the 2020 Plan is approved, the Company will be able to continue to provide equity awards as part of its compensation program, which is necessary to successfully attract and retain the best possible candidates for positions of substantial responsibility within the Company and to ensure that compensation is competitive and has a direct link with performance.
+If the Plan Amendment is approved, the Company will be able to continue to provide equity awards it deems appropriate as part of its compensation program, which is necessary to successfully attract and retain the best possible candidates for positions of substantial responsibility within the Company and to ensure that compensation is competitive and has a direct link with performance.
 Moreover, awarding equity compensation aligns the interests of our executives and senior management with the interests of our stockholders and creates incentives to achieve the annual business plan targets and longer term Company objectives.
-The details and design elements of the 2020 Plan are set forth below.
+The details and design elements of the 2020 Plan, as amended by the Plan Amendment, are set forth below.

 Providing equity and equity-based awards aligns employee compensation interests with the investment interests of our stockholders, and reduces cash compensation expense, permitting cash to be reinvested in our business or returned to our stockholders.
-Approval of the 2020 Plan will allow the Company to continue to provide equity and equity-based awards to recruit and compensate its executives and other key employees.
-If the 2020 Plan is not approved, the Company will no longer be able to grant equity awards 2010 Plan and the Director Plan after they expire in August 2010.
+Approval of the Plan Amendment will allow the Company to continue to provide equity and equity-based awards it deems appropriate to recruit and compensate its executives and other key employees, directors and consultants.